rails/rails/guides/source/action_mailer_basics.md

 ### `before_action`

-You could use a `before_action` to set instance variables, populate the mail object with defaults, or insert default headers and attachments.
+You can use a `before_action` to set instance variables, populate the mail object with defaults, or insert default headers and attachments.

 ```ruby
 class InvitationsMailer < ApplicationMailer